bradleybeddoes/stratus/README.md

 The -x to automatically startup the new machine after provisioning and -g options are particularly useful.

-## Putting it all together
+#### Installing VirtualBox guest additions
+If you're planning on shipping this as a Vagrant base box or just want to do things like shared directories you'll want to additionally install the Virtualbox guest additions:

+1. Run `yum update kernel*`
+1. Reboot the VM
+1. Install required packages `yum install gcc kernel-devel kernel-headers dkms make bzip2 perl `
+1. Set kernel source dir ``export KERN_DIR=/usr/src/kernels/`uname -r` ``
+1. Grab the x86_64 RPM for the latest VirtualBox guest tools currently http://download.virtualbox.org/virtualbox/4.3.10/
+1. Install the VirtualBox RPM `yum install <downloaded rpm>`

+## Multiple Machines
-Once you're ready to spin up multiple machines undertake the following steps:
+If you'd like to spin up multiple machines undertake the following steps:

 1. Create a `machines.csv` file from `machines.csv.dist`.
 Here is an example: